A clock on a table

 Expressing Time To the Hour

-To say the time is to the hour, use meno (minus):
+To express the time as minutes to the next hour, use meno (minus):

 È l’una meno cinque.